 The Plan was shaped through research, meetings, and ideas gathered from city leaders, city staff, business owners, and regional stakeholders including the Ohio Department of Transportation, GCRTA, Cleveland Metroparks, and the Northeast Ohio Regional Sewer District.
 Due to the COVID-19 pandemic and public health guidelines for in-person meetings, all interviews and surveys were done online.

-We welcome and encourage your questions, comments, and feedback about the Brookpark Road Corridor Improvement Plan.
+We welcome and encourage your questions, comments, and feedback about the Brookpark Road Streetscape Improvement Plan.
 Please contact our project team with your thoughts: